Sanjay-shankar-ai/Swapping-two-values/README.md

 # Swapping-two-values
 ## AIM:
-To write a python program for swapping of two values
+To write a python code program for swapping of two values
 ## EQUIPEMENT'S REQUIRED:
 PC
 Anaconda - Python 3.7